-Snakes and ladders: SoftBank Vision Fund's climbing, sliding valuations
+Factbox: Snakes and ladders- SoftBank Vision Fund's climbing, sliding valuations

 Those newly listed firms are Uber, Slack Technologies Inc (WORK.N), Guardant Health Inc (GH.O), ZhongAn Online P&C Insurance Co Ltd (6060.HK) and Ping An Healthcare and Technology Co Ltd (Ping An Good Doctor) (1833.HK).

-* The two major realized gains are from sales of its investments in Indian e-commerce firm Flipkart and U.S. chipmaker Nvidia Corp (NVDA.O).
+* The two major realised gains are from sales of its investments in Indian e-commerce firm Flipkart and U.S. chipmaker Nvidia Corp (NVDA.O).

 Shares in SoftBank Group fell over the same period.